harshitkaushik444555/master-kubernetes/Deploy-first-app-in-k8s.md

 ```
 $docker run -d --name -p -v -network
 ```
-all above is done in command line.
+All above is done in command line.

 But in k8s all above specification is written in pod.yml file